tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 </html>
 ```

-Which gives `Year: 2018, numWheels: 4` in the console.
+Which gives `Year: 2018, numWheels: 4` in the console, and confirms that vehicle's version of `toString()` shadowed the prototype's version.

 ## <a id="section2">II. `Object.create()`